vmware-tanzu/velero/docs/gcp-config.md

 ## Create service account

-To integrate Velero with GCP, create an Velero-specific [Service Account][15]:
+To integrate Velero with GCP, create a Velero-specific [Service Account][15]:

 1. View your current config settings: